SaicharanKandukuri/universitylife-and-code/README.md

-# universitylife-and-c
+# universitylife-and-code
-an repo of c codes done given by university which i am studying  in
+an repo of c codes done given by university which we are studying  in